-The Company's operations at Essakane accounted for all of the Company's positive mine site free cash flow in 2023.
-Any adverse condition affecting mining and processing conditions, labour relations, security and in-country supply chain conditions, expansion plans or ongoing permitting at Essakane could have a material adverse effect on the Company's financial performance and results of operations.
+The Company's operations at Essakane accounted for the majority of the Company's positive mine sites free cash flow in 2024.
+Any adverse condition affecting mining and processing conditions, labour relations, security and in-country supply chain conditions, expansion plans or ongoing permitting at the

+Essakane Mine could have a material adverse effect on the Company's financial performance and results of operations.